...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Home.

-He came to know the sound of cars and the morning station traffic, loud voices at night, and, just once, the feeling of being pissed on.
+He knew the sound of cars and the morning station traffic.
+The sour smell of grass soaked with beer.
+Loud voices and phantom lights at night.
+And, once, the feeling of being pissed on.

 How many department store bathrooms had he washed his clothes in—outdoor fountains bathed in—food lines stood in?
 How many nights had he gone without a meal at all?